 There is no firm agreement on which hills were counted to arrive at the original “seven,” but the main candidates are:

-- First Hill, also called "Profanity Hill" because of the cursing indulged in by climbers of its steep flank.
+- First Hill, also called "Pill Hill" because of the many nearby hospitals.
 It rises east of downtown Seattle, and was the city’s first true residential neighborhood.

 - Second Hill, also called Renton Hill after Capt.
 William Renton, who owned and logged the Central Area ridge roughly along 17th Avenue.

 - Denny Hill, which stood immediately north of Pine Street and was regraded between 1897 and 1930 in order for businesses to move north into the new, level land, known as the Denny Regrade and now as Belltown.